List of Marvel Comics characters: T: Trauma

-Trauma (Troh-Maw)
+Troh-Maw

 Troh-Maw is the son of Lord Armageddon, the ruler of an extraterrestrial race known as the Troyjans.
 Trauma comes to Earth to collect on a debt of the Pantheon's leader, Agamemnon, who promised the Troyjans one of his descendants in exchange for technology to extend his children's lifespans.

 Trauma often storms the Pantheon's headquarters to take Atalanta, who always draws him back.
 After the Hulk joins the Pantheon, Trauma corners Atalanta in the Himalayas and confessed his love for her, but is defeated by the Hulk before he can kidnap her.
 Trauma later abducts Atalanta and brings her to his homeworld, with the Hulk and the Pantheon in pursuit.
 The Hulk arrives in time to stop the wedding and challenges Trauma to a duel.
 Their fight ends when Trauma stumbles over a piece of armor, which pierces his heart.
 Before dying, Trauma proves his love to Atalanta by releasing the Pantheon from their debt and begging Lord Armageddon to allow the Pantheon to return to Earth.

-Trauma (Terrence Ward)
+Terrance Ward

-Terrence Ward is a mutant who can transform into the fears of people near him.
-His stepfather convinces him to join the Fifty State Initiative, where he trains at Camp Hammond.
+Terrance Ward is a student of the Initiative and a mutant who can transform into manifestations of the fears of people near him.
+His powers previously drove him away from his family, and sent his mother to an insane asylum.

+After his powers inadvertently lead to the death of Michael Van Patrick, Henry Peter Gyrich takes Trauma to be privately taught by Danielle Moonstar to help him control his powers.
+At first, Trauma attempts to reject Moonstar's help, believing that his powers should be neutralized instead.
+Trauma transforms into the Demon Bear and attacks Moonstar, but is stopped and reluctantly accepts her help.

+A psychotic clone of Michael Van Patrick, calling himself "Killed in Action", attacks and kills Trauma.
+In the aftermath of KIA's rampage, Trauma's fellow trainees visit his coffin and witness him suddenly come back to life.
+With no knowledge of how he has returned to the living, Trauma chooses to remain in Camp Hammond as a counselor in order to get answers.

+In the Avengers: The Initiative Special, it is revealed that Trauma's biological father is the demon Nightmare.
+Nightmare uses Terry's body to attack the Initiative members until Penance helps Terry regain control, causing Nightmare to release him and disappear.
+Justice offers to let Trauma join the Avengers Resistance, but Trauma decides to leave and go on his own to figure how to prevent Nightmare from taking over again.